 Amazon Music is an ever-growing streaming platform that is forming an ever-bigger part of the company’s offering to users.
 Its integration into their Alexa and Echo home assistant devices has also created a significant increase in its use and means that your music is just a voice command away.

-First of all, you’ll need to claim your Amazon Music artist profile.
+To get the most out of your Amazon profile, first of all, you’ll need to claim your Amazon Music artist profile.
 You’ll need to provide links to your social media accounts as part of the process and any other links that can help verify that you are who you claim to be.
 If your claim has been successful, you’ll receive an email from Amazon a few days later telling you so.
 Then you can log in and add a profile picture and a background picture.

 Submit your music to Amazon Music’s editorial team